-In SSM, human and robot can perform their task independently sharing time and workspace.
-Separation distance between human and robot needs to be monitored in real-time; robot’s speed is adjusted according to safety rules depending on distance [13].
-As for SRMS, direct and indirect contacts are forbidden; there are different safety distance levels, and the violation of robot nearest perimeter causes a protective stop of the robot system.
+In SSM, the human and robot can perform their tasks independently, sharing time and workspace.
+The separation distance between the human and robot needs to be monitored in real-time; a robot’s speed is adjusted according to the safety rules and depending on the distance [13].
+As for SRMS, direct and indirect contacts are not permitted; there are different safety distance levels, and a breach of a robot’s nearest perimeter activates the robotic system’s protective stop.

-According to the current definition, the robot system is the core of the workplace, where it can perform its own tasks, whereas the human operator can move around it, in an unspecified area, and not approaching over a certain limit.
+According to the current definition, the robotic system is the core of the workplace, where it can perform its own tasks, whereas the human operator can move around it, in an unspecified area, and without approaching within certain limits.

-With the proposed approach, based on elementary spaces, the designer can provide to human and robot their own space where they can perform their tasks.
-During the interaction, such spaces can intersect and overlap, generating different configurations, (Figure 3, centre).
+With the proposed approach, based on elementary spaces, the designer can provide a human and a robot with their own space where they can perform their tasks.
+During any interactions, such spaces can intersect and overlap, generating different configurations (the middle of Figure 3).

-Using dynamic elementary spaces, it is possible to improve the interaction between human and robot by adapting position, size and shape.
+Using dynamic elementary spaces, it is possible to improve the interaction between humans and robots by adapting the position, size and shape.

-Power and force limiting (PFL)
+Power and force limiting

-In Power and force limiting, direct and indirect contacts are allowed.
-All active and passive safety features necessary are applied so that human and robot can carry out their tasks, side by side, in a synergic and dynamic way.
-This represents the higher level of interaction and, maybe, the most dangerous.
+In PFL, direct and indirect contacts are allowed.
+All necessary active and passive safety features are applied so that humans and robots can carry out their tasks, side by side, in a synergic and dynamic way.
+This represents a higher level of interaction and, possibly, the most dangerous.

 Figure 4.
 Multi-level approach

-Although this operation represents a complete HRC, it is not widely used due to high cognitive stress for operators (i.e. not predictable robot path) and the challenge to guarantee an appropriate safety level (avoiding collisions and balancing force).
+Although this operation represents a complete HRC, it is not widely used due to the high levels of the operators’ cognitive stress (i.e. not a predictable robot path) and the challenge of guaranteeing an appropriate level of safety (avoiding collisions and the balancing force).

-Furthermore, the workplace design is toward the robot system; the human operator can move around and work close to the robot as a host.
+Furthermore, the workplace design leans towards the robot system; the human operator can move around and work near the robot as a host.

-In a whole human robot collaboration, the design process of the layout should consider human and robot as peers.
-To improve power and force limiting, both human and robot, should be efficiently accommodate not limiting their capability by a restrictive safety-based design.
-Therefore, a space dedicated to human and another dedicated to robot should be defined during the workplace design.
+In a complete HRC, the layout design process should consider humans and robots as peers.
+To improve the PFL, both humans and robots should be efficiently accommodated by not limiting their capabilities through a restrictive safety-based design.
+Therefore, a space dedicated to humans and another dedicated to robots should be clearly defined during the workplace design.
 Such spaces can be combined in order to better perform all the tasks.

-The elementary spaces can intersect (collaborative space) and human and robot can enter into the collaborative space together to perform their tasks (Figure 3, bottom).
+The elementary spaces can intersect (collaborative space) and humans and robots can enter the collaborative space together to perform their tasks (bottom of Figure 3).

-Interactions: ISO vs Elementary spaces.
+Interactions: ISO vs elementary spaces

-A comparison between the current definition (ISO Standards) and the proposed approach can be done.
-Table 1 summarizes the innovations introduced by the elementary spaces.
+A comparison between the current definition (ISO standards) and the proposed approach can be made.
+Table 1 summarises the innovations introduced by the elementary spaces.

-According to ISO standards the collaborative operations represent a degree of interaction or a modality of operation (HG), thus, the designing process occurs around the robot; Instead, adopting the elementary spaces, the designing process is carried out around the couple human-robot and the attention is switched toward human.
+According to the ISO standards, the collaborative operations represent a degree of interaction or a modality of operation (HG); thus, the designing process occurs around the robot.
+Instead, by adopting the elementary spaces, the designing process is carried out around the human–robot pair and the focus is switched towards the human.

 Therefore, the basis for the design of the workplace layout becomes the identification of the human and robot spaces.

 Table 2.
-Adjacency matrix for HRC workplace at the second level.
+Adjacency matrix for the HRC workplace at the second level.